Indian Ocean Drive pinnacles

 As you cross the Yanchep National Park and wind down towards the town of Lancelin the Indian Ocean Drive takes you through the largest fields of wildflowers in the world (between August to October) offering you an uninterrupted sight of pink and yellow and white.

-We made a small stop at the sand dunes.
-Again, if you self-plan your day trip to pinnacles from Perth, make sure you stop and enjoy the sand dunes.
+We made a small stop at the dunes.
+Again, if you self-plan your day trip to Pinnacles from Perth, make sure you stop and enjoy the dunes.

 Indian Ocean Drive perth